Please enable JavaScript! sokotohouse.org uses scripts for key features.

 Bio...

-Mr. Robbie Carter serves on the Board of Directors as the Vice President of Advance Youth Outreach.
+Mr. Robbie Carter is the executive director of Family and Community.
 He is also a member of the inaugural group, Sokoto House 10, the first trained cohort of Community Health Worker Violence Prevention Professionals (CHW-VPP) in the nation.
-His primary function for Advance Youth Outreach is to demonstrate impeccable leadership and judgement for strategic businesses and program development.
-Mr. Carter also ensured that AYO stays in alignment with the Cape Fear Community Comprehensive Violence PRevention Strategy plan.
+His primary function for Family and Community is to strategize and coordinate wraparound services for individuals, families, and communities based on their unique needs.
+Mr. Carter also ensures that FaC stays in alignment with the Cape Fear Community Comprehensive Violence PRevention Strategy plan.

 Mr. Carter brings decades of intimate knowledge of what it means to be an African American man navigating the various levels of crisis and assault in America.
 Robbie has a deep passion for the plight of the African family in America with specific concern for young African males who grapple with the same challenges he has had to overcome.